dancer1325/ethereum-org-website/src/intl/en/glossary.md

   "base-fee-term": "Base fee",
   "base-fee-definition": "Every <a href=\"/glossary/#block\">block</a> has a reserve price known as the 'base fee'.
 It is the minimum <a href=\"/glossary/#gas\">gas</a> fee a user must pay to include a transaction in the next block. <a href=\"/developers/docs/gas/\">More on gas and fees</a>.",

-  "big-endian-term": "Big-endian",
-  "big-endian-definition": "A positional number representation where the most significant digit is first in memory.
-The opposite of little-endian, where the least significant digit is first.",

   "block-explorer-term": "Block explorer",
   "block-explorer-definition": "An interface that allows a user to search for information from, and about, a blockchain.
 This includes retrieving individual transactions, activity associated with specific addresses and information about the network.",